yimingpeng/rl-library/trunk/rl-competition/README.txt

 /trainers/consoleTrainerCPP
 /trainers/consoleTrainerPython

-These console trainers will run any of the Java domains: Mountain Car, Tetris, or Helicopter.
+These console trainers will run any of the Java domains: Mountain Car, Tetris, Helicopter, or Polyathlon.
 Check the source code in /trainers/<someTrainer>/src/ for an idea how to select which problem the trainer will select.
 Special training programs are required for real time strategy and keep-away.

 To run any trainer, go into its directory and type:
 $>bash run.bash